 The Kiradu temple is located in the Hatma village 43 km from Barmer Rajasthan.
 Barmer is called a stronghold of Dhoro.
-Kiradu is called Khajuraho of Rajasthan, this temple of Kiradu built in South Indian style is world-famous for its architecture.
+Kiradu is called Khajuraho of Rajasthan, this Kiradu temple built in South Indian style is world-famous for its architecture.

 The artistic design of a series of ruined five temples overlooking the ruins captivates the viewer.
 The place is said to have been named ‘Kirat Kup’ in 1161 BCE.

 No facts exist about who built the Kiradu temples.
 Three inscriptions of Vikram century 12th are available here.
 The first inscription is Vikram Samvat 1209 Magh Vadi 14 accordingly dated 24 January 1153 which dates to Chalukya Kumar Pal of Gujarat.